 2011 – Myton Hospice

 In 2011 we raised £4,500 for Myton Hospice (Registered Charity No 516287).
-The hospice provides care for terminally ill people in Warwick, Rugby and Coventry and helps them to live as actively as possible after diagnosis to the end of their lives, however long that may be.
+The hospice provides care for terminally ill people in Warwick, Rugby and Coventry and helps them to live as actively as possible after diagnosis to the end of their lives.

 2010 – Motor Neurone Disease Association